-- Zoning Regulation provisions requiring submission of information related to areas identified on the Connecticut DEEP list of Natural Diversity Database sites (list updated annually by CT DEEP), - Prohibiting / discouraging the use of invasive species and encouraging / requiring the use of native species, and - Forest management regulations administered by the Inland Wetlands Commission (Kent is one of only 20 Connecticut communities authorized by CGS 23-65k to regulate forest practices within its borders).
+- Zoning Regulation provisions requiring submission of information related to areas identified on the Connecticut DEEP list of Natural Diver- sity Database sites (list updated annually by CT DEEP), - Prohibiting / discouraging the use of invasive species and encouraging / requiring the use of native species, and - Forest management regulations administered by the Inland Wetlands Commission (Kent is one of only 20 Connecticut communities authorized by CGS 23-65k to regulate forest practices within its borders).

-3.1 PROTECT NATURAL RESOURCES Leader/ Partner 1.
+3.1 PROTECT NATURAL RESOURCES Leader/ Partner cies (strategies anticipated to continue over time) are identified by black text. on steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
 Maintain and enhance programs to protect natural resources and adapt to climate change: a.
 Land- Related b.
 Water-Related (water resources, water quality, etc.) c.
 Natural Diversity (including high quality habitats) CC IWC PZC 2.
-Continue to require the use of "conservation development" approaches in the rural residential area (RU-1) to help efforts to protect important natural resources and other resources.
+Continue to require the use of conservation development approaches in the rural residential area (RU-1) to help efforts to protect im- portant natural resources and other resources.
 PZC 3.
-Modify the conservation development regulations (ZR Section 5240) to incorporate "core forest areas and potential forest corridors / greenways" as a secondary conservation area.
+Review/revisit the Conservation Development approach in the Zoning Regulations (Section 5240) with regard to: a.
+The use of primary / secondary conservation area generally, and b.
+Incorporating core forest areas and/or potential forest corridors / greenways specifically.
 PZC 4.
 Consider adding a checkbox to PZC application forms for the applicant to indicate whether the property is within an NDDB area as identified by DEEP.
 PZC 5.
-Continue to work with public and private interests and regional conservation entities (including but not limited to Kent Land Trust, Lake Waramaug Authority, Housatonic Valley Association, Housatonic River Commission, FirstLight Power, Northwest Conservation District, etc.) to ensure that natural resources are appropriately protected and/or managed.
-CC IWC
+Continue to work with public and private interests and regional con- servation entities (including but not limited to Kent Land Trust, Lake Waramaug Authority, Housatonic Valley Association, Housatonic River Commission, FirstLight Power, Northwest Conservation District, etc.) to ensure that natural resources are appropriately protected and/or managed. cc IWC 6.
+Continue to work with Warren and Washington and Lake Waramaug organizations to protect the watershed and the lake itself.
+CC IWC PZC